-Cataloging and disseminating available training in the region New River/Mount Rogers Workforce Development Board partners • Marty Holliday Mar 31, 2018 Regional training information will be in place for everyone to use as a resource.
-Consult manufacturing human resources training in the region partners staff about programs they may be using Identify and offer • Sector Partnerships/Business • Jane Mitchell Ongoing Effective training programs will be taking needed/required focus groups (Wytheville place throughout the region. training Community College) Marty Holliday
+Cataloging and disseminating available training in the region New River/Mount Rogers Workforce Development Board partners Marty Holliday Mar 31, 2018 Regional training information will be in place for everyone to use as a resource.
+Consult manufacturing human resources staff about programs they may be using Identify and offer needed/required training Sector Partnerships/Business focus groups Jane Mitchell (Wytheville Community College) Marty Holliday Ongoing Effective training programs will be taking place throughout the region.